lochrist/UniPix/Documentation~/UniPix.md

 ou Pixel Art drawing app, created as a unity game that runs on ipad and that uses the Eventservice to communicate with the different instances?

-Video ideas:

-- Introducing
-    - Open Pix
-- In Pix layout
-    - Edit unity:
-        - layer
-        - Bucket
-        - rectangle
-        - opacity
-        - clone unity layer
-        - change color
-        - set opacity
-- Open sprite sheet (scavenger)
-    - Delete + brush
-    - sync
-- Open multi srite
-    - show animation
-- But wait there is more (scratch sound)
-- In its own process (new faster tune)
-- Pix in it own process:
-    - Own menu
-    - Own undo
-    - Drag and drop across process
-    - Edit and sync
-- The end

-- quick enumeration of all features while using the pixel art editor
-    - layers
-        - opacity
-        - merging
-    - multi frames
-    - animation preview
-    - import from texture2D, sprite, jpg, png
-    - export as separate frames or spritesheet
-    - synchronize with source asset
-        - Show how the scene with idle animation updates?
-    - grid + grid settings
-    - tools:
-        - pencil
-        - eraser
-        - bucket
-        - dithering
-    - Color picker
-    - Primary / Secondary color + switch
-    - palette
-    - undo/redo
-    - everything has a shorcuts
-    - but every unity pixel art editor should have that...

-- In its own process with its own EditorMode:
-    - separate undo-queue
-    - not impacted by global selection
-    - sync with master instance
-    - its own menubar and shortcuts!
-    - drag and drop across instances
-- Can even be started standalone:
-    - create shortcut with proper command line switch on the project

 Comments
 - Mode: